Shaurya-Ashu/MOTOR-BOARD/README.md

 I have used a INPUT VOLTAGE MULTIPLEXER for selecting between the USB-C power source and battery power source to power the electronics , its is set default to USB power and if USB power is unavailable, then it uses the battery power source.
+I get to know about this in a Instagram reel where someone was building custom ESC.
 <img width="1100" height="608" alt="Screenshot 2026-06-09 at 7 28 06 PM" src="https://github.com/user-attachments/assets/f11ae037-f028-4872-8c13-075d096c7efc" />

 We have to dedicated LDO to convert USB power source and battery power source to 3.3v .
+It's a AMS1117-3.3 rated output at 3.3v @1000mah
 <img width="522" height="728" alt="Screenshot 2026-06-09 at 7 28 37 PM" src="https://github.com/user-attachments/assets/91f7a6d1-898b-4165-bab3-d96a251ef44d" />

 It has three peripheral interfaces which you are UART,I2C & SPI .
+Which we can use to connect different sensors displays and other devices and also setup a serial communication between two MCU.

 <img width="294" height="798" alt="Screenshot 2026-06-09 at 7 29 10 PM" src="https://github.com/user-attachments/assets/41d5618e-4706-4f63-ac96-cae86861cc0f" />